spajak/SublimeLinter-PowerShell/README.md

 ## TODO

- - Handle the case when given [Built-in Preset](https://github.com/PowerShell/PSScriptAnalyzer#built-in-presets) is not found by PSScriptAnalyzer.
+ - Handle the case when a given preset name is not found by PSScriptAnalyzer.
+Now it just fails to lint.